zd0009/For-Interviewers/Python Code/Machine Learning/Readme.md

-# This folder contains Machine Learning Codes
+# This folder contains Machine Learning and Data Mining Codes